hostmaria/MyMariaWallet/README.md

 ## Don't trust, Verify!

-MPW is completely free, open-source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)), with absolute transparency in security, features, down to every letter of code.<br>
+MMW is completely free, open-source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)), with absolute transparency in security, features, down to every letter of code.<br>
-Alongside total codebase availability, MPW allows you to totally bunker-down, with the ability to customize your experience in accordance to your [principles](https://en.wikipedia.org/wiki/Free_and_open-source_software#Four_essential_freedoms_of_Free_Software) & security desires.
+Alongside total codebase availability, MMW allows you to totally bunker-down, with the ability to customize your experience in accordance to your [principles](https://en.wikipedia.org/wiki/Free_and_open-source_software#Four_essential_freedoms_of_Free_Software) & security desires.

 <br>